RongxinZhang/interactive-device/lab1/write_up.md

 **b.
 What is analogWrite()?
 How is that different than digitalWrite()?**

-AnalogueWrite sends an analog voltage using PWN (pulse-width modulation) to specific pins.
-We can then set the a specific value between 0 and 255 of the voltage.
-As a result, it gives you more fine grained control over how .
-However, DigitalWrite only provides 2 values, HIGH and LOW where `HIGH=5V` and `LOW=0V`.
+AnalogueWrite sends an analog voltage using PWN (pulse-width modulation) to specific pins with a value between 0 and 255.
+As a result, it gives one fine grained control over how much voltage can go across.
+DigitalWrite on the other hand only provides 2 values, HIGH and LOW where `HIGH=5V` and `LOW=0V`.

 [reference](https://www.arduino.cc/reference/en/language/functions/analog-io/analogwrite/)